Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 Configuration
 =======================

-To run DHALSIM, you will need a configuration yaml file.
-In this chapter every parameter is explained.
+To run DHALSIM, you will need a configuration YAML file.
+On this page, every parameter is explained.

 Example with all options: